concord-consortium/lab/readme.md

 Details about each project, where the repository is located, what branch is compiled, what specific compilation details are all contained in `config/java-projects.rb/`.

+#### Java build/deploy integration

+There is a configuration file expressed in Ruby code here `config/java-projects.rb` for all the Java projects that will be checked-out, built, packed, signed if neede, and deployed.

+In this configuration file projects are specified like this:

+    'otrunk'         => { :repository => 'git://github.com/concord-consortium/otrunk.git',
+                          :branch => 'trunk',
+                          :path => 'org/concord/otrunk',
+                          :build_type => :maven,
+                          :build => MAVEN_STD_CLEAN_BUILD,
+                          :has_applet_class => true,
+                          :sign => true },

+The 'trunk' branch of this repo will be checked out into ./java/otrunk and will be built using Maven.
+Becuase the otrunk jar is used with the sensor-applet code it must be signed.

+##### Java Projects Build Strategies

+The `:build_type` option is used to specify the  Java Projects Build Strategy Four different kinds of build strategies can be used.
+Each strategy includes additional build information in the `:build` option.

+1. `:maven`
+2. `:ant`
+3. `:custom`
+4. `:copy_jars`

+For Energy2D a `:custom` build strategy is used and the command line invocation necessary is in the `MANUAL_JAR_BUILD` constant.

+  'energy2d'       => { :repository => 'git://github.com/concord-consortium/energy2d.git',
+                        :branch => 'trunk',
+                        :path => 'org/concord/energy2d',
+                        :build_type => :custom,
+                        :version => '0.1.0',
+                        :build => MANUAL_JAR_BUILD,
+                        :has_applet_class => true,
+                        :sign => false },

+The script that runs the checkout-build-pack-sign-deploy can either operate on ALL projects specified or on a smaller number.

+Running `script/build-and-deploy-jars.rb` with no arguments operates on all projects listed in config/java-projects.rb.

+Optionally you can specify one or more projects to operate on.
+This builds just sensor and sensor-applets:

+    script/build-and-deploy-jars.rb sensor sensor-applets

+The deployed resources have a timestamp in the deployed artifact so unless you specifically request an earlier version you will always get the latest deployed version.

+Normally versions for jars can only be specified by using a jnlp form.
+A jnlp form of specification can be used for webstart and also for applets.

+The older form of applet invocation that uses the <applet> html element normally can't specify version numbers for jar dependencies, however the Jnlp::Rack application included with Lab does allow version specification.

+Example: right now on my local system there are two different versions of the vernier-goio-macosx-x86_64-nar.jar:

+    $ ls -l server/public/jnlp/org/concord/sensor/vernier/vernier-goio/vernier-goio-macosx-x86_64-nar*
+      98396 May 28 01:55 ../org/concord/sensor/vernier/vernier-goio/vernier-goio-macosx-x86_64-nar__V1.5.0-20101012.203835-2.jar
+      99103 May 28 16:40 ../org/concord/sensor/vernier/vernier-goio/vernier-goio-macosx-x86_64-nar__V1.5.0-20120528.164030-3.jar

+Note the different lengths for the two different versions.

+If a request comes in from Java for vernier-goio-macosx-x86_64-nar.jar the most recent version is returned:

+    $ curl --user-agent java -I http://localhost:3000/jnlp/org/concord/sensor/vernier/vernier-goio/vernier-goio-macosx-x86_64-nar.jar
+    HTTP/1.1 200 OK
+    Last-Modified: Mon, 28 May 2012 20:40:34 GMT
+    Content-Type: application/java-archive
+    Content-Length: 99103

+However the version number can be added as a http query parameter.

+    $ curl --user-agent java -I http://localhost:3000/jnlp/org/concord/sensor/vernier/vernier-goio/vernier-goio-macosx-x86_64-nar.jar?version-id=1.5.0-20101012.203835-2
+    HTTP/1.1 200 OK
+    Last-Modified: Mon, 28 May 2012 05:55:05 GMT
+    Content-Type: application/java-archive
+    Content-Length: 98396
+    x-java-jnlp-version-id: 1.5.0-20101012.203835-2

+Note that in the response the x-java-jnlp-version-id HTTP header is added with teh actual version.

+This feature of specifying versioned jar resources should NOT be used for production because Java won't properly cache the jar locally.
+Eveytime a request is made for a jar with a version-id query parameter the complete jar will be downloaded again.

+When a version is specified in a jnlp form for an applet the jar WILL be cached properly.

 ### Serving the Lab server locally with Apache and Passenger

 #### Mac OS X